Taking care of ourselves in Midlife

 I have a free printable for you to keep handy and use when the day gets stressful.
 And, during those extra difficult times, you might want to carry it in your pocket!
 You’ll find access to the printable below.

 Oh…I have an idea!
 Take this time while reading the post to unwind for a few minutes.
-It will be a short de-stress mini-break.
+It will be a short stress relief mini-break.
 Grab your beverage of choice, get comfy, and read on. 💗

 De-Stress: to release bodily or mental tension; to unwindmerriam-webster.com

-One of the most effective ways to deal with stress in a healthy way is to know that it is there and it’s trying to overtake your task, your day, your week, month, or life.
+One of the most effective ways to relieve stress in a healthy way is to know that it is there and it’s trying to overtake your task, your day, your week, month, or life.
 Self-awareness is key.

 The unhealthiest thing we can do is…nothing.
 If we don’t acknowledge the issue head-on we won’t take any action to deal with it, let it out, and let it go.